David Pierre

-David Pierre is a Seychellois politician and teacher.
+David Pierre (born 1967) is a Seychellois politician and teacher.
 He was a member of the Seychelles National Party until 2011.
 He then founded the Popular Democratic Movement.

 Pierre is a teacher by profession.
 He was a member of the National Assembly of Seychelles from 2002 to 2016, serving as the parliamentary Leader of the Opposition from 2011 to 2016.
 He was a candidate for the 2015 presidential election.

 In 2016, Pierre was appointed as ambassador to Ethiopia and Permanent Representative of Seychelles to the African Union.
 He resigned in 2020.